-Anyone can open and contribute to a traditional IRA.
+Anyone with income (or married to someone with income) can open and contribute to a traditional IRA.
 However, there are limits to how much you can save in a traditional IRA each year.
 The maximum you can contribute to a traditional IRA is $6,000 for 2019.
 You can deposit up to $7,000 if you are age 50 or older.

 If you’re a married couple filing jointly and your spouse is covered by a workplace retirement plan, then you are eligible for a full deduction if your total income is $193,000 or less.
 If you’re a married couple filing jointly and you’re the one covered by a workplace plan, you’re eligible for a full deduction if you earn $103,000 or less.

-You’re able to start making withdrawals from your IRA once you’re 59 1/2.
-Any withdrawals taken before then are generally penalized.
+You’re able to start making withdrawals from your IRA once you’re 59.5.
+Any withdrawals taken before then are generally penalized 10%.
 Exceptions to this include using up to $10,000 for a first-time home purchase or using the withdrawal to pay for medical costs.
-At age 70 1/2, you must start taking required minimum distributions (RMDs) from your traditional IRA.
+At age 70.5, you must start taking required minimum distributions (RMDs) from your traditional IRA.

 Traditional IRAs and Your Tax Return

-You contribute pre-tax dollars to a traditional IRA.
-Once you withdraw your money in retirement, the government taxes it as income.
-Some states don’t tax withdrawals from IRAs, but the federal income tax always applies.
+When you make withdrawals in retirement, the government taxes it as income.
+Some states don’t tax IRA withdrawals, but the federal income tax always applies.
 This is an advantage for many people because they are likely to be in a lower tax bracket in retirement than they are while working.
-Thus, their money is likely to be subject to a lower tax rate.
+Thus, their contributions are likely to be subject to a lower tax rate.

 How to Open a Traditional IRA

-If you decide that a traditional IRA is the right plan for you, it’s time to open one up.
+If you decide that a traditional IRA is right for you, it’s time to open an account.
 This is a fairly simple process.
 However, you’ll want to make sure you have all your relevant financial information ready when you start the process.
 You’ll need your bank account information and Social Security number, at the very least.

 You’ll also need to pick a provider.
-Some banks offer IRAs, as do companies that also offer workplace retirement plans.
+Some banks offer IRAs, as do many mutual fund companies.
 Once you’ve chosen the company you want to use, go to its website and follow the instructions for opening an account.
 You’ll connect your bank account to your new traditional IRA and deposits will come directly from there.